-Although the City is currently not an ESG entitlement jurisdiction, the City's Housing and Neighborhood Services Division staff provides input on Plans to use or that impact ESG funds during the comment periods.
+Although the City is currently not an ESG entitlement jurisdiction, the City's Neighborhoods Division staff provides input on Plans to use or that impact ESG funds during the comment periods.
 The City also coordinates with those jurisdictions that receive ESG funds on projects and programs that benefit the homeless.

 The HMIS SCC project is administered by Community Technology Alliance (CTA) and has served the County since 2004.
 The project meets and exceeds HUD's requirements for the implementation and compliance of Homeless Management Information System Standards.
 The project has a rich array of service provider participation and is utilized to capture information and report on special programming, such as Housing 1000, the County VTA free bus pass program, and prevention service delivery.
-Many non-profit agencies also implement their own internal systems that provide information about available affordable housing, and also gather and track additional data specific to the populations they serve to enhance their service delivery.
+Socialserve also administers website SCCHousingsearch.org, which provides information about affordable housing in the County, searchable by unit size, location, supportive services, and opened or closed waiting lists.
+Many non-profit agencies also implement are also implementing their own internal systems that provide information about available affordable housing, and also gather and track additional data specific to the populations they serve to enhance their service delivery.